-According to the U.S. Department of Housing and Urban Development (HUD), current trends and statistics support that there is an increased need for affordable housing.
-The accepted definition of affordability is for a household to spend no more than 30 percent of its annual income on housing.1 Families who pay more than 30 percent of their income for housing are considered cost burdened and may have difficulty affording necessities such as food, clothing, transportation, and medical care.
-Women In Government is committed to informing and sharing policies oriented around ensuring that Americans have access to affordable housing in the hopes of promoting economic security and asset building.
+According to the U.S. Department of Housing and Urban Development (HUD), current trends and statistics indicate there is an increased need for affordable housing.
+Women In Government is committed to informing and sharing policies that ensure Americans have access to affordable housing in the hopes of promoting economic security and asset building.
 Currently:

-• An estimated 12 million renter and homeowner households now pay more than 50 percent of their annual incomes for housing.
+• An estimated 12 million renter and homeowner households now pay more than 50 percent of their annual income on housing.

 • A family with one full-time worker earning the minimum wage cannot afford the local fair-market rent for a two-bedroom apartment anywhere in the United States.

 An affordable housing project can be created at the federal or state level.
-In addition to creating an affordable housing program, states can also implement laws and regulations designed to secure the availability of affordable housing in their districts and promote economic growth.
+In addition to creating an affordable housing program, states can implement laws and regulations designed to secure the availability of affordable housing in their districts and promote economic growth.
 Creating or securing pre-existing affordable housing is important for solving several problems that may currently exist in the community.
-Below is a list of five situational housing problems that highlight how establishing and protecting affordable housing can serve as a solution.

 What can policymakers do?

 Another option is to establish a program that allows communities to reclaim vacant and blighted properties, increase homeownership, and promote economic revitalization by creating entire neighborhoods of new, single-family homes.
-Paralleling the Homeownership Zones Communities program by the federal government, this plan encourages the use of New Urbanist design principles by providing for a pedestrian-friendly environment, a mix of incomes and compatible uses, defined neighborhood boundaries, and access to jobs and mass transit.10
+A great example of this is the Homeownership Zones Communities program by the federal government.

 The Joint Center for Housing Studies: This group addresses intellectual and policy issues confronting nations experiencing widespread demographic, economic and social changes, with dramatic and far-reaching effects on cities in particular.
 For more click here.